-As well as optically isolated relay outputs, the Schmitt AEMS card gives an analogue 0 – 10V signal which can be fed into an external data-logger for quality or monitoring purposes.
+As well as optically isolated relay outputs, the AEMS card gives an analogue 0 – 10V signal which can be fed into an external data-logger for quality or monitoring purposes.

 What We Do

 Auto balancing solution is elegantly simple: a computer control panel, a vibration sensor, spindle mounted adapter and a balance head (either external or internal to the spindle).

 Automatic Balancing enables the operator to ensure proper balancing with just the push of a button.
 The SBS automatic balancing solution is comprised of a computer control unit, a vibration sensor, and spindle-mounted adapter and a balance head (in either external or internal configurations).
 Once activated, sensors attached to the grinding machine detect and measure the imbalance and transmit this signal to the control unit, which automatically adjusts the position of counterweights inside the balance head to automatically and dynamically eliminate the vibration of the machine.